Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdbool.md

 **Behavior**

-It returns a string representation of `a`.
+Returns the string representation of the logical value of `a`.

 **Usage**